Coulterville to Bear Valley

 The climb south away from the Merced River is one of rapid-fire curves, consistent lean angles, a thrilling combination of hill climb goodness.
 A left then right, then do it all over again, a switchback, then head right back the other way smoothing around the hillside rapidly gaining in elevation as the Merced River slowly falls away into the canyon below.
 Any type of motorcycle, come one, come all will love this road.
 Half way up are some terrific views, but we’re not done yet.

 What makes this ride so well-liked among motorcyclists are the wide-open spaces.
 Imagine if I could provide you an endless dose of curves, yet give you the see-through you've only dreamed about.
 Oh, and you'd like some brand-new pavement you say?
-Yes, we have that too.
-This stretch of Highway 49 was recently paved.
+Well yes, we have that too.
+This stretch of Highway 49 was also recently paved.

 This segment of Highway 49 does all those things very well.
 The usual cautions apply on a tight ride like this, Autos overshooting the double yellow and a rare logging truck.
 Ah yes, the logging trucks.
 Something you might not think of is on the downhill diving around a tight corner and having a truck plodding on down the hill in front of you, engine brake on, doing half your speed.
 Might need to scrub some of your own rather quickly, be at the ready.